Sentry vs Push Security

 Who should pick which

-• Security Engineer at large enterprise
+• Security team at mid-size company

 Pick: Push Security

-• Full-stack developer at SaaS startup
+• Full-stack developer at a startup

 Pick: Sentry